EvmosGov/proposals/ECP/2A/main.md

 ## Funding Request

 This 6-month funding proposal has been pegged to the price of $0.40 / EVMOS.
 The total funding amount was reduced by ~61% to the previous proposal and represents now 1.6% of the community pool.
 The dollar amount requested at current price was also reduced from $2.37mil to $740K.
-For a breakdown of the ask reduction, please [READ HERE](https://github.com/EvmosGov/proposals/blob/main/ECP/2A/revision.md).
+For a breakdown of the ask reduction, please [refer to this page.](https://github.com/EvmosGov/proposals/blob/main/ECP/2A/revision.md).

 The new funding request looks like the following:
 - **A. Contributor Compensations:** 850,000 EVMOS